katademy-decks/kubernetes/docs/index.md

 We aim to be the most comprehensive repository for Kubernetes flashcards and interview questions.

-Test your knowledge of Kubernetes via flashcards ranging in difficulty from easy to very hard:
+Test your knowledge of Kubernetes topics:

 1. [Cluster Architecture](./cluster-architecture.md)
 1. [Containers](./containers.md)